JTNWI Condemns Legislative Inaction on Crucial Environmental Bills

 Susan Thomas

 Susan Thomas is the Legislative and Policy Director and Press Secretary for JTNWI.
 A former environmental trend analyst, Susan holds a master’s degree in journalism from Northwestern University.
 During her time in Chicago, she also worked as an actor focusing on community outreach and social justice issues.
+Now residing in Beverly Shores, the heart of the Indiana Dunes National Park.

 Previous